NathanFirmo/nlw5/README-en-US.md

 ***
 ## Description

-This chat project was developed in Node.js, during the fifth edition of [@rocketseat] NLW (https://github.com/Rocketseat).
+This chat project was developed in Node.js, during the fifth edition of [@rocketseat](https://github.com/Rocketseat) NLW.
-TypeScript was used for the backend, while for the database, TypeORM was used with Sqlite.
+TypeScript was used for the backend, while for the database I use TypeORM and Sqlite.
 The connection between the chat users is made with WebSocket.

 ## Installation